 As with ingredients, recipes vary in recommended mulling times and recommended mulling temperature.
 However, the key for the mulling is to have sufficient heat to allow the spices to flavour the cider without allowing any overheating which impairs the flavours of both the cider and spices.
 In extreme cases, such as boiling, the flavour will suffer and some spices can become bitter and unpleasant.
 The key principle is that longer mulling at lower temperatures is better than fast and hot.

-The ingredients can be combined and warmed in a pan on the hob, in a slow cooker or in an urn.
+You can combine and warm the ingredients in a pan on the hob, in a slow cooker or in an urn.

 A well made mulled cider is delicious on its own but there are plenty of finishing touches that can add to the enjoyment.
 Slices of orange and apple make particularly good additions.

-Any mulled cider that is not consumed when it is made should be kept in a refrigerator and used within 3 days of being made.
-It should not be kept in a sealed bottle unless it is pasteurized because it will ferment and risk causing the bottle to explode.
+Any mulled cider you do not drink you make it should be kept in a refrigerator and used within 3 days of being made.
+You should not keep it in a sealed bottle unless it is pasteurized because it will ferment and risk causing the bottle to explode.

 One of the differences between Mulled Cider and mulled wine is that it is lower in alcohol content which makes it an ideal greeting or appetizer drink at a party or meal where other drinks will be offered later.
 Another difference is that it is more traditionally British.